lilana-ml/-An-Ensemble-based-Breast-Cancer-Predictive-Model/README.md

-A production-ready machine learning pipeline for breast cancer diagnosis using ensemble methods (Voting Classifier & XGBoost) with preprocessing, feature selection, and comprehensive evaluation.
+A machine learning pipeline for breast cancer diagnosis using ensemble methods (Voting Classifier & XGBoost) with preprocessing, feature selection, and comprehensive evaluation.

 **Key Modules**